 - CBD, the Endocannabinoid System and Gut Microbiomes – Th endocannabinoid system is responsible for many bodily regulations including food intake and the complex interaction of probiotic bacteria and the gut.
 By using CBD to support the ESC with added phyto-cannabinoids, the health of the gut microbiome and other systems or conditions can be potentially improved and balanced.
 Though research is still needed, there are connections between the ESC and microbial balance, that point to an overall stabilizing affect for both gut health, mood and mental well-being.

 Nourishing our gut while supporting our endocannabinoid system jointly could have a high impact on a balance to both the body and the mind.
 Gut health can play a large role in overall health so maintaining a healthy gut function is vital.
 CBD has the potential to promote gut health through its direct interactions and connections to the human body and its many systems.
-Though you should always consult your doctor of physician if you are experiencing severe or worsening symptoms of a gut related ailment or condition, CBD may be a natural alternative to consider for your everyday health as well as your gut.
+Though we encourage you to always consult your doctor of physician if you are experiencing severe or worsening symptoms of a gut related ailment or condition, CBD may be a natural alternative to consider for your everyday health as well as your gut.